WarlockW/uer/Instructions.md

 Node-1 : python3 pretrain.py --dataset_path dataset.pt --vocab_path models/google_zh_vocab.txt \
                              --output_model_path models/output_model.bin --encoder bert --target bert --world_size 16 --gpu_ranks 8 9 10 11 12 13 14 15 \
                              --total_steps 100000 \
                              --master_ip tcp://9.73.138.133:12345
 ```
 The IP of Node-0 is 9.73.138.133 . <br>
 *--total_steps* specifies the training steps. <br>
 *--save_checkpoint_steps* specifies how often to save the model checkpoint.
 We don't need to specify *--save_checkpoint_steps* in Node-1 since only master node saves the pre-trained model. <br>
 *--report_steps* specifies how often to report the pre-training information.
 We don't need to specify *--report_steps* in Node-1 since the information only appears in master node. <br>
 Notice that when specifying *--master_ip* one can not select the port that occupied by other programs. <br>
 For random initialization, pre-training usually requires larger learning rate.
-We recommend to use *--learning_rate 1e-4*.
+We recommend to use *--learning_rate 1e-4* .
 The default value is *2e-5* .

-#### Loading a pre-trained model
+#### Load the pre-trained model
 We recommend to load a pre-trained model.
 We can specify the pre-trained model by *--pretrained_model_path* .
 The example of pre-training on CPU and single GPU:
 ```